gezalore/designbench/docs/source/import.rst

-Having tests scalable like this is not a requirement, and it is OK to provide tests that perform a constant function, so long as that takes a sufficient amount of simulation time to be useful for designbench.
+Having tests scalable like this is not a requirement, and it is OK to provide tests that perform a constant function, so long as that takes a sufficient amount of simulation time to be useful for RTLMeter.

 Validating the new entry
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Once you have your new design all set up, please run ``./designbench validate``, which will perform some consistency checks, for example that you have not added any unnecessary files, or that the repository and license URLs are reachable.
+Once you have your new design all set up, please run ``./rtlmeter validate``, which will perform some consistency checks, for example that you have not added any unnecessary files, or that the repository and license URLs are reachable.

-Finally, please run ``./designbench run --cases 'YourDesign:*'``, and make sure that all cases can pass successfully.
+Finally, please run ``./rtlmeter run --cases 'YourDesign:*'``, and make sure that all cases can pass successfully.

 .. _private-benchmarks: